 The value you enter into this field is automatically populated into Company Name field for new users when they are created in the account.

-By default, Adobe Sign permits users to edit their personal settings, and this includes the Company Name value for their individual users.
+By default, Acrobat Sign permits users to edit their personal settings, and this includes the Company Name value for their individual users.

 If you would like to update the Company Name value in the profile of all users in your account: